-The Nikon D7000 and the Canon PowerShot G7 X are two digital cameras that were revealed to the public, respectively, in September 2010 and September 2014.
+The Nikon D7000 and the Canon PowerShot G7 X are two digital cameras that were officially introduced, respectively, in September 2010 and September 2014.
 The D7000 is a DSLR, while the G7X is a fixed lens compact.
 The cameras are based on an APS-C (D7000) and an one-inch (G7X) sensor.
-The Nikon has a resolution of 16.1 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 16.1 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D7000 vs Canon G7 X

 The physical size and weight of the Nikon D7000 and the Canon G7 X are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D7000 – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7000 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X is considerably smaller (55 percent) than the Nikon D7000.
 It is worth mentioning in this context that the D7000 is splash and dust resistant, while the G7X does not feature any corresponding weather-sealing.